tyharg/formanew-platform-do/docs/invoice-generation-guide.md

 - Subscription ID: ${invoiceData.subscriptionId}

 Please create a professional invoice with:
-1. Company header with "SeaNotes" branding
+1. Company header with "FormaNew" branding
 2. Customer and invoice details clearly displayed
 3. Itemized breakdown of the subscription
 4. Professional styling with blue color scheme (#0061EB)